FlorianHalimi/LinkedIn-Job-Analysis-Data-Preprocessing-Visualization/README.md

 1. Install Jupyter Extensions in VS Code:
    Open VS Code and navigate to the Extensions view.
 Search for "Jupyter" and install the "Jupyter" extension provided by Microsoft.
-2. Install Pandas Library:
+2. Install Libraries:
    Pandas is a crucial library for data analysis in Python.
-You can install it via the terminal or command prompt using pip.
+You can install libraries via the terminal or command prompt using pip.
    Use the command:
    ```
    pip install pandas
+   pip install pandas
+   pip install seaborn
+   pip install matplotlib
+   pip install scipy
+   pip install sklearn
+   pip install imbalanced-learn
    ```
 3. To run the code, you'll open the file in Jupyter Notebook and execute the cells containing the code.